chromeos/low-latency-stylus/README.md

 Alpha 1.0.1

-Updated 10 May 2021
+Updated 12 May 2021

-A low-latency stylus library for Chrome OS.
-This library provides mechanisms to reduce the touch-to-draw latency for Chrome Devices by using direct rendering and prediction.
+A low-latency stylus library for Android apps on Chrome OS.
+This library provides mechanisms to reduce the touch-to-draw latency on Chrome OS devices by using direct rendering and prediction.

 A simple demo app is provided showing both the CPU and GPU-driven low-latency implementations as well as a side-by-side comparison for